Money Expert > Life Insurance > The Costs of Starting a Family

 Start comparing life insurance policies with us now, find one that suits your needs and take one out today.

-Starting a family is an exciting and fulfilling time in a couple's life, but it comes with a host of new worries and financial obligations.
+Starting a family is an exciting and fulfilling time in a couple's life, but it comes with a host of new worries, financial obligations, and the cost of starting a family.
 While the months of pregnancy might be spent purchasing Babygros and the most high-tech, roadworthy buggy on the market, your new financial commitments don't stop at the door of Mothercare.

 You'll also have to consider the lifetime costs of raising a child, and start making preparations for those expenses now: opening savings accounts to save for their education and taking out a life insurance policy to ensure they will be provided for if you should die.

-While buying financial products might not be as soul-melting as selecting a crib, and may involve an uncomfortable reckoning with your own mortality just as you're bringing a new life into the world, it's just, if not more important, than purchasing all those bottles and socket covers.
+While buying financial products might not be as soul-melting as selecting a crib, and may involve an uncomfortable reckoning with your own mortality just as you're bringing a new life into the world, it's just, if not more important, than purchasing all those bottles and socket covers, especially when you think about the money involved.
+For parents working full-time, full-time childcare can take up a huge portion of disposable income.

 In This Guide: